 Since 1996, the School has been a Specialist Sport School.
 In addition, the School is a participating member of the Ballarat Associated Schools (independent) and this provides opportunities for students to participate in a wide range of after school and weekend sporting opportunities.
 The outstanding quality of the program has led to high level recognition for the School and individual students through regional and state sporting awards.
 The School offers Instrumental Music, both as a classroom and extra-curricular activity, and there are Year 7, Year 8, Intermediate, Senior and two Stage Bands.
 The school has a strong debating program, competing at regional and state levels.

 The care of students to support high learning outcomes is our priority.
 Team Leaders and teachers take a personal interest in the progress of their students.
 The Student Services Faculty consists of the Student Welfare Co-ordinator, the Chaplain, First Aid Assistants, Managed Individual Pathways and Careers personnel.
 Students are made aware of the School’s ethos and values upon commencement and these guide the whole school community.

-Parents are encouraged to become involved actively to support the school’s development and their child’s learning.
+Parents are encouraged to become actively involved in the support of the School’s development and their child’s learning.
 This is facilitated through contact with Core Teachers, Co-ordinators and Assistant Principals.
 The School Council, Curriculum Committee, Chaplaincy, Ballarat High School Parent Support Group, Boat Club and Music Support Group are all opportunities for parent participation and input into the School.